 When researching the history of American musty ale I also came across an early (1903) description of chop suey in a Chicago newspaper, the Quincy Daily Tribune.
 It is a detailed and interesting account, the dish is like a “hot salad”, the journalist said.
 The same scribe stated was enhanced with a rich sauce unknown to the place of origin, but whether that is true is hard to say.
 Clearly chop suey underwent modifications in the diaspora.

-Chinese food for North Americans was not just a single dish but an experience, eaten along with numerous sister dishes and the tea for which China is also justly renowned.
+Chinese food for (non-ethnic Chinese) North Americans was not just a single dish but an experience, along with the green tea for which China has also been justly renowned.
 The decor and general atmosphere of these restaurants added allure, as the full 1903 article makes clear.

 Chinese cuisine, of which chop suey was an early symbol, jostled for attention with locally established food and drinks.
-The Daily Herald worried there would be no more post-show tètes-à-tètes with musty ale and red lobster, as it’s tea and chop suey now.
-Later the trendy chop suey, soon adopted by the canning industry, was replaced by other fashions.
+The Daily Herald worried post-show tètes-à-tètes with musty ale and red lobster would disappear – it’s all tea and chop suey now.
+Later, trendy chop suey, adopted early by the canning and frozen food industries, was replaced by other food fashions.

 Note re image: the first image above was extracted from the news article contained in the newspaper issue linked in the text, archived by the California digital archive service stated in the link.
 Image is used herein for educational and historical purposes.
 All intellectual property in the source belongs solely to its lawful owner, as applicable All feedback welcomed.

 *Note added Feb.
 26, 2018.
 However, the consul’s apparent role in popularizing chop suey was adverted to earlier in literature, I have just learned.
 See this update.